-This time was planned, the tide was still on it's way out and I had a plenty of time before it was coming in again.
+This time was planned, the tide was still on it's way out and I had plenty of time before it was coming in again.
 When the tide is out, this beach is a huge wide expanse with two paths down from the cliffs.
-The are so many different things to catch the eye, long stretches of rock pools, large jagged boulders strutting out of the sand, amazing coloured formations in the cliffs.
+They are so many different things to catch the eye, long stretches of rock pools, large jagged boulders strutting out of the sand, amazing coloured formations in the cliffs.

 For this entry though, I'm going to stick with just two rocks.
 These two rocks caught my eye while walking along the beach, they were in the back of another composition that didn't come out as I had envisioned it.

 The only problem was that the tide was still covering the way I had to go to get to where I wanted to take the picture.
-So I had to clamber across rocks covered with different kinds of seaweed, some more slippy than others, while trying to time it correctly so that the waves didn't go over the top of the wellies.
+So I had to clamber across rocks covered with different kinds of seaweed, some more slippy than others while trying to time it correctly so that the waves didn't go over the top of the wellies.
 I didn't always get the timing right!

 From all the pictures that I took of these two stones, I chose these two for the blog.
-I took a lot of images because of the speed of the clouds and also more importantly the waves.
+I took a lot of images because of the speed of the clouds and also, more importantly, the waves.
 The waves change with every shot.

 The first image was taken to catch the movement of the waves at 1/3200 sec and with the second I wanted to smooth off the motion, so it was taken at 1.3 sec